• Skip to primary navigation

 Take the following out of your fridge: thin sliced ham.
 Really good Brie cheese (I am in love with a brie-like cheese called D’Affinios.
 If you can find it, give it a try…it will ruin all varieties of Brie for you for the rest of your life, but it will be worth it.)

-Back to the fridge: you also need a nice crisp Granny Smith apple, some good bread (I used ciabatta bread for our sandwiches)…and here’s the kicker.
+You also need a nice crisp Granny Smith apple, some good bread (I used ciabatta bread for our sandwiches)…and here’s the kicker.

 The secret ingredient.
 The thing that elevates this ham sandwich above all other ham sandwiches…